hoccer/orga/statistics/cologne_reviews_insights.md

 * An android lifecycle ticket was underestimated again

+##### 28 APR

+* One use case (keep contacts when deleted) was immensely underestimated
+* For new use cases more initial thought should be put into planning the feature

 #### Stat Info

 * Tracked pairing time: e.g. 5,5 days tracked pairing means 11 man days